dylanbstorey/DnD/frost-architect-campaign/modules/04-the-caverns-of-echo/handouts/chamber-of-resonance-puzzle.md

 - Single notes create simple ripple patterns on the walls
 - Harmonious combinations create complex, beautiful patterns
 - Discordant combinations create jagged, unstable patterns
-- The correct harmonies create patterns that momentarily align with the star pattern on the dais
+- The correct harmonies cause the corresponding depressions to pulse with light
+- Attempting to play the "missing" notes (E, G, A) produces no response—those frequencies no longer resonate

 ### Crystal Reactions
 The crystals throughout the chamber respond differently to various sounds:

-- Low notes cause larger crystals to vibrate
+- Low notes (C, D) cause larger crystals to vibrate
-- High notes cause smaller crystals to vibrate
+- Higher notes (F, B) cause smaller crystals to vibrate
-- When the correct combinations are played, crystals of different sizes vibrate in synchronization
+- When the correct combinations are played, corresponding crystals glow brightly
-- The seven largest crystal formations correspond to the seven notes needed
+- Four especially large crystal formations correspond to the four active notes

 ## Creating the Harmonic Pattern
 Players have several methods to create the required sounds: